 Epcot was designed with a lot of open space.
 Pathways are large and roomy, and all queues are wheelchair accessible.
 Except around the World Showcase lagoon in the last hour prior to Illuminations, you should not run into significant difficulties with navigation even on busy days.

 Future World is subdivided into two sides: East and West.
 Both sides roughly mirror each other, with rides and attractions dedicated to the technology of the near future.

 All attraction queues are wheelchair accessible.
 Some difficulties with tight turns may be experienced on an ECV, particularly in the queue for The Seas With Nemo and Friends.
 Should you have any difficulties, speak with a Cast Member about possible alternative boarding arrangements.

-are accessible, though some require a transfer (either from ECV or power chair to standard wheelchair, or from chair to standard ride vehicle).
+All EPCOT attractions are accessible, though some require a transfer (either from ECV or power chair to standard wheelchair, or from chair to standard ride vehicle).
 Attractions of particular note to guests with special needs are Mission: Space, Soarin’, and Honey I Shrunk the Audience.